luqmanity/matta-legacy/README.md

 - https://discord.gg/7w8b6MMXBy

 Note that a bot token is not included, please add one yourself by changing the TOKEN variable in the .env file.
-You need to go to the developer developer portal, creat a new application, and get your own bot token
+You need to go to the developer developer portal, create a new application, and get your own bot token

 PLEASE NOTE THAT ALTHOUGH THIS BOT IS OPEN SOURCE, YOU CANNOT USE IT FOR COMMERCIAL PURPOSES :D